5 Concerns Cavaliers Still Must Address Despite Recent Turnaround

 "This is 80 percent engagement.
 He's engaged on offense and defense.
 He's shooting the ball well, he's seeing the game a lot better, he's diverting to his teammates and that's pretty scary.

 "Once he starts adjusting, then he starts getting the ball screen-and-roll.
 You're seeing post-up-passing LeBron, post-up-scoring LeBron, shooting-threes LeBron.
 There's a lot of different aspects of that.
 So when I say 80 percent, I just mean that it's engagement every single game."

 If this is James at 80 percent, lord help whoever has to guard him when he's pushing 100.
 While Lue definitely needs to cut his star player's minutes, it's nice to know James is conserving his energy even when playing at an MVP level.

 Trade or Not to Trade?

-Cleveland will no doubt be in the middle of any and all talks, as they came close to a deal for George this past summer but Indiana Pacers GM Kevin Pritchard nixed it at the last minute, per ESPN's Ramona Shelburne, McMenamin and Brian Windhorst.
+Cleveland will no doubt be in the middle of any and all talks, as it came close to a deal for George this past summer but Indiana Pacers GM Kevin Pritchard nixed it at the last minute, per ESPN.com's Ramona Shelburne, McMenamin and Brian Windhorst.

 Just how big of a trade will Cleveland need or be willing to make?

-The crown jewel of their trade assets is the Brooklyn Nets 2018 unprotected first-rounder acquired in the Kyrie Irving-Thomas swap.
+The crown jewel of its trade assets is the Brooklyn Nets' 2018 unprotected first-rounder acquired in the Kyrie Irving-Thomas swap.
 It's not only the first thing that every team will ask for, but it also serves as the Cavaliers' insurance plan should James bolt in free agency this summer.